VeriorPies/MineCloud/README.md

 1. Discord Bot - start, stop, and backup the server with Discord commands (The server IP address will be sent to the Discord channel after start)
 2. Auto shutdown and backup when no one is online
-3. Support varieties of games out of the Box
+3. Support varieties of games out of the box
 4. Easy to setup - we do our best to make the process as simple as possible :)
 5. Almost free (≈60 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
 6. Fully customizable - install whatever mods you like
 7. No maintenance cost - don't have time to play?
 Just leave it there!
 It cost nothing
-8. Easily add support to more games using [Configuration Packages](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md)
+8. Able to support new games by creating and publishing [Configuration Packages](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md)

 #### *Supported Discord Commands*